-An improvement in helicopter response in southern Africa.
+Wings is aiming to improve helicopter response to disasters in southern Africa.

 The Hope of the Nations helicopter 5H-XSH lands near Johannesburg in South Africa.
 It had flown 1700 miles (2700 km) from Kigoma in Tanzania.

 The epic flight included stops at the Tanzanian capital Dodoma and at Dar Es Salaam.
 In Mozambique they stopped at Napula and Vilankulos.
 They then entered into South Africa via the spectacular Kruger National Park and flew on to Johannesburg.

 Here Wynand Malan and Adrian Nance are helping to get the helicopter stowed in the NAC Hangar.
 Guess how long it took?
 The transit flight was 18 flying hours.
 And they found some amazing weather en route.
 And they flew round a major thunderstorm near Nampula Mozambique.